Orange-OpenSource/casskop/documentation/troubleshooting.md

 WARN[0667] Aborting Initializing..., start ScaleDown                      cluster=cassandra-demo rack=dc2-rack3
 INFO[0667] The Operator Waits 20 seconds for the action to start correctly  cluster=cassandra-demo rack=dc2-rack3 WARN[0667] ScaleDown detected on a pending Pod. we don't launch decommission  cluster=cassandra-demo pod=cassandra-demo-dc2-rack3-0 rack=dc2-rack3
-INFO[0667] Cluster has 1 Pod Disruptedbut that may be normal as we are decommissioning  cluster=cassandra-demodc-rack=dc2-rack3
+INFO[0667] Cluster has 1 Pod Disrupted but that may be normal as we are decommissioning cluster=cassandra-demodc-rack=dc2-rack3
 INFO[0667] Template is different:  {...}
 ```